 You Share the Blame

-Florida uses comparative negligence to allocate damages after an accident.
-If you bear a high percentage of the blame, you might only recover a fraction of your damages.
+Florida uses modified comparative negligence to allocate damages after an accident.
+If you bear over 50% of the blame, you cannot recover damages from the other party.
+Bearing 50% or less of the blame means that your awarded damages are reduced proportionately.

 As a result, the lawyer’s fee might be too small to justify taking the case.
 Again, reasonable minds may differ, so talk to a few lawyers if one rejects you for bearing too much blame.